ericscottllc/TriggerGrain_All/SESSION_RECOVERY_FIX.md

 # Session Recovery Fix - Tab Switch Authentication Issues

+## Status: ✅ FIXED

 ## Problem Summary

 Users were experiencing authentication issues when switching browser tabs and returning to the application.
 After switching to another tab for a period of time, the application would stop loading data, requiring a page refresh to restore functionality.

+## Issues Encountered During Fix

+1. **Function Dependency Order**: Initial implementation had `checkAndRecoverSession` trying to use `validateSession` before it was defined, causing a "Cannot access before initialization" error
+2. **Infinite Re-render Loop**: The `useEffect` dependency array included callbacks that changed on every render, causing the auth context to continuously mount/unmount

+Both issues have been resolved in the final implementation.

 ## Root Cause